The Commercial Real Estate Due Diligence Checklist for NYC Buyers

 • Corporate resolutions authorizing the sale

-No commercial property acquisition should move forward without a comprehensive physical inspection conducted by a licensed Professional Engineer or a qualified engineering firm.
-The inspection results in a Property Condition Report (PCR), which delivers a detailed evaluation of the building’s physical state.
-Unlike a basic walkthrough, the PCR is a technical assessment that scrutinizes the property’s major systems and components, including:
+Buyers should not move forward without a comprehensive physical inspection conducted by a licensed Professional Engineer or qualified engineering firm, especially for older, multi-story, mixed-use, or heavily improved properties.
+The inspection results in a Property Condition Report (PCR), which evaluates:

 • Structural integrity of the foundation and framing